-of detail. some extent. app etorical propriateness and ectiveness The essay is organised effectively and conforms fully to the expectations of the genre and register.
-The essay is generally organised effectively and conforms to the expectations of the genre and register with only minor deviations.
+of detail. some extent. appropr riateness and organised Rhetorical ppropriateness and ffectiveness The essay is generally organised effectively and conforms to the expectations of the genre and register with only minor deviations.
 The essay has a good organisational structure and broadly conforms to the expectations of the genre and register with some exceptions.
 The essay lacks a clear organisational structure and deviates significantly from the norms for the genre and register.
 The essay is extremely unclear in structure and not register- or genre-appropriate.
-Lan nguage use The text's lexicogrammar is extremely accurate and idiomatic.
-The text's lexicogrammar is generally accurate and idiomatic with only minor errors which do not negatively affect comprehension.
+Langua The text's lexicogrammar is extremely accurate and idiomatic. anguage use The text's lexicogrammar is generally accurate and idiomatic with only minor errors which do not negatively affect comprehension.
 The text's lexicogrammar is generally accurate and idiomatic with relatively few errors which negatively affect comprehension to a limited extent.
 There are frequent inaccuracies in the text's lexicogrammar and/or it is unidiomatic and these features disrupt comprehensibility.
-Lexicogrammatical errors are frequent and seriously disrupt comprehension. st-feedback lection The reflection demonstrates strong insight into the text's strengths and weaknesses and understanding of how the feedback can be applied to improve the text.
-The reflection demonstrates a generally good understanding of the text's strengths and weaknesses and a good understanding of how the feedback can be applied to improve the text.
+Lexicogrammatical errors are frequent and seriously disrupt comprehension.
+Post-feedback eflection The reflection demonstrates a generally good understanding of the text's strengths and weaknesses and a good understanding of how the feedback can be applied to improve the text.
 The reflection demonstrates understanding of many of the text's strengths and weaknesses and some sense of how the feedback can be applied to improve the text.
 The reflection demonstrates limited insights into the text's strengths and weaknesses and little understanding of how to apply feedback to improve the text.
 The reflection demonstrates very little or no insight into the strengths and weaknesses of the text, little or no understanding of the feedback; or the reflection was not undertaken.